Aircloak/aircloak/air/site/README.md

 The air is written as a single [elixir](elixir-lang.org/) [phoenix](www.phoenixframework.org) website.
 It contains both the front end facing as well as the backend services needed to operate the system.

-Additionally to run it relies on `etcd` for configuration and `Postgres` for datastorage.
+Additionally to run it relies on `Postgres` for datastorage.

 ## Getting started